 **UPDATED Trackside mineral dump, Franklin, NJ - Various non-flourescent Franklin minerals in a very old, long abandoned rock dump.
 An interseting site, though land ownership is unclear.
 I have had no problems collecting at the site, and in fact, have led a field trip there and had no issues other than nosy, talkative neighbors across the street.
 From Rt.23 in Franklin, Take Rt.631 towards the Franklin Mineral Museum.
 Continue past the museum, past the waterfall on the left, and turn left on Cork Hill Road.
 Drive 1/2 mile, and look for an industrial plant entrance on the right.
 Continue another 500 feet, looking for a red fire hydrant on the right.
 Park on the grass just before you get to the hydrant.
 Be sure not to park too close to the hydrant or risk being ticketed.
 Walk past the hydrant, and walk in on the foot path to the right.
 Turn right on the old rr tracks and walk 100 feet.
 Look to the left and notice a hill with a bunch of busted rocks. this is the site.
 Many minerals can be found by breaking open rocks, digging around and looking at root balls of fallen trees.

-** Hamburg, NJ Quartzite road cut - A nice collecting site with a road cut that slices through Hardyston Quartzite.
-The rock has numerous vugs and voids lined with various minerals including calcite, quartz, black andradite, and others.
+**UPDATED Hardyston Fluorescent Chalcedony - A rock cut in an abandoned housing development has exposed rock coated with bright white platy and bitroydal chalcedony that fluoresces white to light blue, to light violet to deep purple in areas.
+The host rock fluoresces as well, in different shades of golden yellow and orange in spots through the rock.
+The rock also has numerous small vugs and voids lined with various minerals including calcite, quartz, black andradite, and others.
 A very interseting site.
+A "Night Dig" with SW UV lights might be worth your time at this location.
 Take Rt.23 into Hamburg.
 At the railroad overpass, turn into Gingerbread Castle Road (Heading north, turn left, heading south, turn right.)
-Go 1 mile on Gingerbread Castle Road and look for the soccer fields on the left.
+Go 1 mile on Gingerbread Castle Road and look for the town hall and soccer fields on the left.
 On the right will be Emerald Rd.
 Turn in and park in the rock cut.
 Mineral zone is on both sides of the road.